byrongibson/cloudbees_lift25_nodb/README.md

 (push a change, your project will be built and deployed).

 This Clickstart uses the latest version of Lift 2.5, currently Lift 2.5-RC2.
 It will be updated as new versions are released.
+It is based on CloudBees' [default Lift 2.4 ClickStart](https://github.com/CloudBees-community/lift_template).

 You can use this as a starting point for your own lift application (remember the source repository will be private to your account).